 - Membership: Open to corporate/nonprofit DSA members in communications, marketing, sales and related fields.

-Resident’s Council Steering Committee
+Residents Council Steering Committee

-- Membership: Resident members may apply.
+- Membership: Resident members may apply in spring 2020.

 MID Clean & Safe Committee

-This committee of Metropolitan Improvement District ratepayers receives updates on what our Clean, Safe and Outreach teams are doing to support ratepayers within the Metropolitan Improvement District.
+This committee of Metropolitan Improvement District ratepayers receive updates on what our Clean, Safe and Outreach teams are doing to support ratepayers within the Metropolitan Improvement District.
 Members will be asked to provide feedback and suggestions for improvement.

 - Membership: Open to MID Ratepayers.